 The session guide includes a day-by-day listing of Marsh speakers and panels at RIMS.
 While we will continue to update as changes occur, please note, last-minute changes to the schedule may occur.

-SVP, Underwriting Leader, Transactional Liability, QBE
+Global Head of Transactional Liability, QBE

 Partner, Kirkland & Ellis LLP

 COVID-19, the war in Ukraine, inflation, rising interest rates and tax and regulatory changes: With fluctuating economic conditions and market uncertainty sellers are insisting on non-recourse deals that force buyers to choose between self-insuring deal risk or obtaining representations and warranties (R&W) insurance.
 Be prepared to assist your organization as mergers and acquisitions (M&A) activity increases and buyers become more reliant on R&W as the sole recourse for transaction-related liability.
 Look beyond the cooling M&A market of 2022, to an anticipated significant increase in deal activity in 2023.
 Anticipate a broader range of transaction sizes, target industries and global deal footprints soon to come.
 Arm yourself with the information you need to understand and place R&W coverage—and know when to seek it.
 Plot out the nuts and bolts of policy workings, expectations for underwriting and due diligence requirements.
 Now more than ever, you play a key role in ensuring protection from M&A liabilities.
 This session is hosted by RIMS New York Chapter.

 Vice President, Risk Management, Adecco Employment Services, Inc.